A curler in white jacket and black pants throws a yellow stone that his teammates prepare to sweepAndrew Lahodynskyj/COC

 Two curlers look at the rocks in the rings

 The traditional men’s and women’s tournaments feature teams of four curlers.
-These matches last 10 ends, with each team throwing eight stones per end, alternating with their counterpart on the other team after each stone.
+These matches last 10 ends.
+Each team throws eight stones per end, with players alternating with their counterpart on the other team after each stone.
 The order of throwing is based on the players’ positions, usually leads first, then seconds, then thirds (also known as vice-skips) and finally skips.
 Two players help sweep their team’s thrown stones towards the house.

 Only one team can score points in any one end, with one point awarded for every stone that is closer to the button (centre of the house) than any stone belonging to the other team.
 The team that scores will deliver the first stone of the next end.
 If an end is blanked (no team scores), then the team that had last stone in that end retains last stone in the next end.

-The Games employ the four-rock, free guard zone rule, meaning that the first four stones of an end cannot be removed from play until after the fourth stone has been delivered.
-Each team has 38 minutes of thinking time to strategize.
+The Games employ the five-rock, free guard zone rule, meaning that the first five stones of an end cannot be removed from play until after the sixth stone has been delivered.
+Each team has 38 minutes of thinking time to strategize in a 10-end game.

 Team Canada PyeongChang 2018 Kaitlyn Lawes John Morris